Sydney-Informatics-Hub/Germline-ShortV/README.md

 Most jobs follow a typical pattern which is:

 1. Creating inputs file using `<job>_make_input.sh <path/to/cohort.config>`
 2. Adjusting compute resources and submitting your job `by qsub <job>_run_parallel.pbs`.
-(Benchmarking metrics)[# Benchmarking metrics] are available on this page as a guide for compute resources required for your dataset.
+[Benchmarking metrics](#benchmarking-metrics) are available on this page as a guide for compute resources required for your dataset.

 ## Human datasets: GRCh38/hg38 + ALT contigs reference